defold/doc/docs/en/manuals/importing-models.md

 ::: sidenote
 Starting with Defold 1.13.0, Defold preserves the positions and transforms from the imported glTF file and does not automatically re-center the model during import.
 The editor preview and runtime use the imported transforms consistently: skinned or bone-parented meshes preserve their local, skeleton-relative transforms, while rigid meshes retain their flattened world placement.

+Since Defold 1.13.2, a [Model component](/manuals/model/#model-properties) can select a single named mesh from the imported scene.
+Leaving its *Mesh* field empty uses the whole scene and preserves the transforms described above.
+Selecting a mesh uses its local geometry without the glTF node transforms, so place it using the model component or game object's transform.

 If a model created with an older version of Defold changes position or orientation after being reimported, correct the transform in Blender or another authoring tool and export the *.gltf* or *.glb* file again.
 :::